https://www.totraveltoo.com/

 Our Top Tips To Visit Tikal

-If you are visiting Tikal from Flores we would recommend organising a shuttle bus that leaves after lunch.
+If you are visiting Tikal from Flores and would like to stay overnight we would recommend organising a shuttle bus that leaves after lunch.
 There are many travel agencies in Flores that will assist you in booking local transport.
 You can pre-purchase Tikal National Park tickets after 3 which allows you to book into your hotel and visit parts of the Park itself.

 Click here for the latest prices.

-You can either organise Sunrise tours or wait till you arrive at Tikal as we did.
 We arranged a tour with one of the local guides who had lived all his life in and around the park and knew every detail of the Tikal ruins.
+He was standing around at the entrance just after our arrival at 3 pm.
+We like to be able to support local guides when we travel.

 When we did a sunrise Angkor Wat tour we also chose a local guide who had lived in and around the complex.
 Not only are they experienced but we are giving back to the local community.